swimlane/swimlane-python/README.md

 $ pip install swimlane
 ```

 or download [release package](https://github.com/Swimlane/sw-python-client/releases).
-For more information [visit the docs](http://swimlane-python-client.readthedocs.org).
+See the  [documentation](http://swimlane-python-client.readthedocs.org) for more information.

 ## Developing